GilleM/my-full-template/README.md

 - **HTML5**
 - **CSS3**

-using Cloud9 and is currently hosted on GitHub pages.
+and is currently hosted on GitHub pages.

+In May 2021.g. the mockup image was uploaded to README.md file.